pmcarlton/zotero-slack/README.md

 ============

 ### Description:
-Use Slack to see whenever someone adds a paper to your Zotero group library
+Use Slack to get notified of new papers added to your Zotero group library, and who added them

 ### Details: